Hong Kong at Night

 The first-ever skyscraper was the Home Insurance Building in Chicago, USA.
 When construction finished in 1885, it had a height of 42 meters; shorter than the Great Pyramids.
 By modern definition, it would just be a building.
 However, unlike a normal masonry building, it had an internal frame that supported the building; a feature that is characteristic only to skyscrapers.
 It was also fire-resistant, light, and supported by steel.
+Construction of skyscrapers has also led to a higher number of scaffolding accidents.
 All these characteristics are common only to skyscrapers.

 From then on the race to make skyscrapers started.
 They became increasingly a show of both national and corporate power and wealth.
 More than that though, they served an essential purpose.
 Managing to keep large cities relatively small, with an ever-increasing population and with more and more companies trying to establish a presence in large cities.
 The Empire State Building, which held the title of tallest building for 41 years, covers a site of 7366m2, but the area of the floors inside the building accumulates to 208,879m2.
 That is an increase of about 2800%.
 Even though not all of this area is usable (there are usually support structures inside the building), the increase is still significant.

 In areas where land is expensive or simply unavailable, like the island of Hong Kong, then this large increase is often desirable.
 Whether or not a megatall skyscraper (>600m), would be more efficient than several small skyscrapers is questionable, but as available land decreases in large cities and populations increase, one day they might become necessary, or at the very least useful.
 To drive down the costs, several challenges must be resolved beforehand.